 Despite the racial barriers of the time, Edwards carved out a successful career in the predominantly white genre of country music.
 His success opened doors for future black artists in the genre.

 Born Yolanda Quartey in Bristol, England, Yola is a singer-songwriter and musician who has made significant waves in the country music scene.
 Despite being an ocean away from the genre’s American roots, her passion for country music is evident in her works.

 Her breakthrough came with her debut studio album, Walk Through Fire, in 2019.
 Topping both UK Americana and UK Country charts, the album was a testament to Yola’s unique blend of vintage country-soul, R&B, and classy pop arrangements.

 But Yola is more than just a country singer.
 Her music transcends genres, earning her the title of Musically Genre Fluid by her fans and critics alike.
-Her work has garnered multiple Grammy and NAACP nominations, and she’s also an AMAs winner, proving her impact goes beyond the country music scene.
+Her work has garnered multiple Grammy and NAACP nominations, and she’s also an AMA winner, proving her impact goes beyond the country music scene.